Skip to main content

 Penn State Greater Allegheny

-Penn State Greater Allegheny, located in McKeesport just 15 miles from Pittsburgh, offers a supportive, close-knit campus community with access to the vast resources of Penn State.
-As the only Penn State campus to offer a Bachelor in Social Work, it provides unique academic opportunities in a convenient, student-focused environment.
+Located in McKeesport, just 15 miles from Pittsburgh, this small and supportive campus offers the power and resources of a top-ranked university.
+As the only Penn State campus to offer a Bachelor of Social Work, it provides unique opportunities for hands-on learning, personal growth, and career success in a close-knit community.

 • instagram